 - “You didn’t want to come today, but you did!”

-R: Reflective Listening: Listening and trying to understand the patient’s point of view even if you disagree with it
+R: Reflective Listening means listening and trying to understand the patient’s point of view even if you disagree with it

 - Communicating (to the patient) your understanding of his/her experience, behavior and/or feelings from their point of view.